broadinstitute/gatk-sv/website/docs/advanced/docker/manual.md

 import TabItem from '@theme/TabItem';

-If you contribute to the GATK-SV codebase, we recommend you build Docker images locally to ensure they build successfully and function as intended.
+If you contribute to the GATK-SV codebase, we recommend you build Docker images to ensure they build successfully and function as intended.
 The process involves two steps:

-- **Build**: Create Docker images from Dockerfiles and store them on your computer.
+- **Build**: Create Docker images from Dockerfiles.

-- **Publish**: Upload the built Docker images to container registries (e.g., Google Container registry, or Azure container registry) to make them available for use in Terra or Cromwell.
+- **Publish**: Upload the built Docker images to container registries (e.g., Google or Azure container registries, GCR and ACR, respectively) to make them available for use in Terra or Cromwell.
 _You may skip this step unless you would like to host the images you built on your own container registry._